vahidhedayati/termssh/README.md

 This will read each value in the webservers.txt file  and create a layout called webservers, it will then run through -x value and connect that many times to each host
+Servers can be a combination of specific names or pattern match : localhost

+localhost

+loca(l|h)[h-s]ost